-The Imperial Conference Resolution on the status of our countrymen emigrating to the Colonies reads well on the surface, but it is highly deceptive.
-We need not consider it a great achievement that we can pass the same laws against the colonials that they may pass against us.
-It is like a giant telling a dwarf that the latter is free to give blow for blow.
+The fifteenth meeting of the Conference was held on July 25th.
+The first subject discussed was reciprocity of treatment between India and the Dominions.
+This discussion followed on the resolution passed by the Conference last year, accepting the principle of reciprocity and a further resolution passed to that effect should now be given to the last year's resolution in pursuance of which the Conference agreed as follows :- (1) It is the inherent function of the Governments of several communities of British Commonwealth including India that each should enjoy complete control in the composition of its own population by means of restriction on immigration from any other communities.
+(2) British citizens domiciled in any British country including India should be admitted into any other British country for visits for the purposes of pleasure or commerce including temporary resiconsiderit a great achievement that we can pass the samelaws against the colonials that they may pass against us.
+It is like a giant telling a dwarf that the latter is free togive blow for blow.
 Who is to refuse permission and passports to the colonials desiring to enter India?
-But Indians, no matter what their attainments are are constantly being refused permission to enter the colonies even for temporary periods.
-South African legislation of emigration was purged of the racial taint, by the passive resistance movement.
-But the administrative principles still continue and will do so, so long as India remains both in name and substance a dependency.
+But Indians, no matter what their attainments are, are constantly being refused permission to enter the colonies even fortemporary periods.
+South African legislation of emigration was purged of the racial taint, by the passiveresistance movement.
+But the administrative principles still continue and will do so, so long as India remainsboth in name and substance a dependency.